Mitchell Pearce: Sydney Roosters (2007-2017)

-2013

 On 13 February 2013, Pearce extended his contract with the Roosters to the end of the 2017 season.
-With a new coach of Trent Robinson and new halves partner of James Maloney, Pearce's form was improving from previous seasons and later played in the 2013 State of Origin series, playing in all 3 matches at halfback alongside Maloney in the 2-1 series loss.
-In Round 23 against the Wests Tigers, Pearce played his 150th NRL career match and scored 2 tries in the 56-14 win at Sydney Football Stadium.
+With a new coach of Trent Robinson and new halves partner of James Maloney, Pearce's form was improving from previous seasons and later played in the 2013 State of Origin series, playing in all 3 matches at halfback alongside Maloney in the 2–1 series loss.
+In Round 23 against the Wests Tigers, Pearce played his 150th NRL career match and scored 2 tries in the 56–14 win at Sydney Football Stadium.
 Pearce would help the Roosters to win the Minor Premiership and later made it into the 2013 NRL Grand Final where they played against the Manly-Warringah Sea Eagles.
-On 6 October 2013, Pearce played at halfback in the 26-18 win at ANZ Stadium.
+On 6 October 2013, Pearce played at halfback in the 26–18 win at ANZ Stadium.
 Pearce finished the Roosters successful 2013 NRL season with him playing in 26 matches and scoring 5 tries.

-2014

 In May 2014, Pearce was given an infringement notice by police after he refused to leave a nightclub in Kings Cross after a female clubber complained about his actions.
 He was later fined $20,000 and given a 1 match suspension.
 Pearce was later dropped from the New South Wales squad, where Canterbury-Bankstown Bulldogs halfback Trent Hodkinson took over his incumbent spot and by coincidence he scored the winning try in Game 2 to win the series for the Blues for the first time since 2005 as Pearce has never had an Origin series win.
 Pearce finished the 2014 NRL season with him playing in 26 matches and scoring 9 tries for the Roosters.

-2015

-Pearce made his return to the Origin arena for the 2015 State of Origin series playing at five-eighth, a position he usually doesn't play at in all 3 matches as NSW went down to lose series 2-1.
-In Game 3 as the Blues copped an embarrassing 52-6 series decider defeat, Pearce was on the receiving off a brutal sledge from Queensland five-eighth Johnathan Thurston, Him saying to Pearce, “If you want to touch the shield, your best chance is to go up and touch the Wally Lewis statue out the front of the stadium, I'll take the picture, that will be the closest you get to the shield in your lifetime", after he Pearce allegedly sledged him before the match saying that he was “too old for Origin”.
-In Round 21 against the Canterbury-Bankstown Bulldogs, Pearce became the youngest player in NRL history to play 200 career matches (at 26 years 115 days) as the Roosters won 38-28 at Sydney Football Stadium.
-Pearce was appointed co-captain of the Roosters and his side went on to win the Minor Premiership to bowed out in the Preliminary Final against the Brisbane Broncos when they were defeated 31-12 at Suncorp Stadium.
+In Round 21 of the 2015 NRL season against the Canterbury-Bankstown Bulldogs, Pearce became the youngest player in NRL history to play 200 career matches (at 26 years 115 days) as the Roosters won 38–28 at Sydney Football Stadium.
+Pearce was appointed co-captain of the Roosters and his side went on to win the Minor Premiership to bowed out in the Preliminary Final against the Brisbane Broncos when they were defeated 31–12 at Suncorp Stadium.
 Pearce finished the 2015 NRL season with him playing in 21 matches and scoring 1 try for the Roosters.